oscargdd/drafts-nmop-isis-ospf-topologies/draft-ogondio-nmop-isis-topology.md

 ## Relationship with the IS-IS YANG Model

 {{!RFC9130}} specifies a YANG data model that can be used to configure and manage the IS-IS protocol on network elements.
 This data model covers the configuration of an IS-IS routing protocol instance, as well as the retrieval of IS-IS operational states.
 {{!RFC9130}} is still expected to be used for individual network elements configuration and monitoring.
 On the other hand, the proposed YANG model in this document covers the abstracted view of the entire network topology containing IS-IS.
-As such, this model is available via the NBI of SDN controllers.
+As such, this model is aimed at being available via the NBI of an SDN controller.

 ## Relationship with Digital Map